Timanthes

 Timanthes of Cythnus (Τιμάνϑης) was an ancient Greek painter of the fourth century BC.
 The most celebrated of his works was a picture representing the sacrifice of Iphigenia, in which he finely depicted the emotions of those who took part in the sacrifice; however, despairing of rendering the grief of Agamemnon, he represented him as veiling his face.
+Zeuxis, Timanthes and Parrhasius were painters who belonged to the Ionian School of painting.
+The Ionian School flourished during the 4th-century BCE.

 A fresco discovered at Pompeii, and now in the Museum at Naples, has been regarded as a copy or echo of this painting (Wolfgang Helbig, Wandgemälde Campaniens, No. 1304).

+Influence

+Timanthes' Sacrifice of Iphigenia was well-known in Rome through Pliny the Elder's description in Book 35 of his Natural History.
+Even before his description, Cicero and Quintillian used it to describe the effects of the four men who witnessed or partook of the sacrifice.
+Agamemnon is veiled since his sadness was so great that it could not be portrayed in paint.
+Iphigenia's suffering seems to be left out.